Health insurance for small businesses

 But, if the owner is married to a W-2 employee of the business, the owner could gain access through their spouse’s allowance as a dependent.
 All reimbursements would be tax-free to the sole proprietorship and the owner’s spouse.

 Partners: A partnership is a pass-through entity, so the company isn't subject to income tax.
 Instead, the partners are directly taxed individually.
-Partners in a partnership are considered self-employed, rather than employees of the company, so they’re not eligible to participate in a reimbursement benefit.
+The IRS considers partners in a partnership to be self-employed rather than company employees.
+Therefore, they’re not eligible to participate in a reimbursement benefit.

-Like sole proprietors, partners can access the benefit if they are married to a W-2 employee of the business, as long as the partner’s spouse isn’t also a business partner.
+Like sole proprietors, partners can take advantage of the benefit if they are married to a W-2 employee of the business, as long as the partner’s spouse isn’t also a business partner.

 S-corporation owners: An S-corporation is a pass-through entity, meaning the company isn’t subject to income tax.
 Instead, shareholders (i.e., owners who own 2 percent or more of the company’s shares) are directly taxed individually.
-This means shareholders aren’t considered employees and aren’t eligible to participate in a reimbursement benefit.
+This means shareholders aren’t employees and can’t participate in a reimbursement benefit.

 Wondering how PeopleKeep can help you offer benefits?

-Speak with a PeopleKeep personalized benefits advisor who can answer your questions and guide you toward the best benefits options for your organization.
+Speak with a PeopleKeep HRA specialist who can answer your questions and guide you toward the best benefits options for your organization.